SKR235235/Hollywoods-Most-Profitable-Stories/README.md

 ## **Getting Started**
 You will need a PC with Microsoft Windows Installed as Microsoft Power BI is only compatible with Window's PC's.

-Install R Studio:

-Head to the official R Studio website (https://rstudio.com/products/rstudio/download/).
-Download and install R Studio.
-Launch R Studio once the installation is complete.

-Install R Packages:
-Open R Studio and install necessary packages by running the following commands in the console:
+Install R Studio, go to their website at rstudio.com/products/rstudio/download/ and download the software.
+Once downloaded, install it, and open R Studio.
+In R Studio, install important packages by typing and running these commands in the console:

-Copy code:

 install.packages("tidyverse")

 install.packages("ggplot2")

-Install Microsoft Power BI:

-Navigate to the Microsoft Power BI website (https://powerbi.microsoft.com/).
-Download and install Power BI Desktop.
-Launch Power BI Desktop after installation.
+For Microsoft Power BI, visit powerbi.microsoft.com, download and install Power BI Desktop, then launch it after installation.

 ## **Data Sources**

 Source: InformationIsBeautiful.net

 Download data from this link: ​https://public.tableau.com/app/sample-data/HollywoodsMostProfitableStories.csv

 ## **Power BI Dashboard**